 Now, after testing 18,420 participants, they came up with the following happiness equation:

 H stands for Happiness,

 V stands for Voluntary actions or choices you make daily

-The interesting part of the equation was the percentage breakdown of the different parts.
+The interesting part of this formula for happiness was the percentage breakdown of the different parts.
 They found them to be as follows: 50% of your happiness is actually made up by your cellular set point.
-So here, 50% of your happiness actually gets made up by this part.

-In an attempt to be happier, most people actually focus the major of their attention on changing their conditions of living, but as the equation shows, that only makes up 10% of your happiness.
-So let's look at each of these individually:
+In an attempt to be happier, most people actually focus on the major part of their attention on changing their conditions of living.
+But as the equation shows, that only makes up 10% of your happiness.
+So let's look at each of these individually.

 S = Cellular Set Point